APPLY NOW

 Background

-This program seeks outstanding undergraduate and postbaccalaureate students with an interest in health and health care who: (1) possess the commitment to apply to graduate or medical school; and (2) can bring diverse perspectives and experiences to advance the nation’s work toward cancer health equity.
+This program seeks outstanding undergraduate and postbaccalaureate students with an interest in careers in health and health care who: (1) intend to apply to graduate or medical school; and (2) can bring diverse perspectives and experiences to advance cancer health equity.

 How the program works

-All Fellows selected for the program must participate in the summer intensive experience that runs from June 12 to August 4, 2023.
-The program is full-time, running Monday through Friday from 9am to 5pm for 8 weeks.
-Students should not, therefore, plan to take courses or engage in other work or volunteer commitments during the daytime of the program’s 8 weeks
+Selected Fellows participate in a summer intensive experience that runs from June 10 to August 2, 2024.
+The program is paid and full-time, running Monday through Friday from 9am to 5pm for 8 weeks.
+Students should not, therefore, plan to take courses or engage in other work or volunteer commitments during the daytime of the program’s 8 weeks.

-At the conclusion of the program, fellows become part of an alumni network and typically attend ChicagoCHEC’s annual meetings and become mentors to subsequent years’ ChicagoCHEC Fellows.
-Fellows are expected to meet ChicagoCHEC’s requirements for the submission of periodic information needed for overall project performance monitoring, which includes annual monitoring of a fellow’s career progression.
+At the conclusion of the program, fellows become part of an alumni network and are invited to attend ChicagoCHEC’s annual meetings and become mentors to subsequent years’ ChicagoCHEC Fellows.
+Fellows are expected to meet ChicagoCHEC’s requirements for the submission of periodic information needed for overall project performance monitoring, which includes an annual survey on fellows’ educational and career progression.
+Graduates of the Fellows program are also eligible to apply to ChicagoCHEC Learning Experiences and Programs.

 Key Dates and Deadlines